0xSYS/psensor/README.md

     - ✔️ Sensor reading
     - ✔️ JSON Output of sensor values
     - 🔽 Fan controller (!!!
 WARNING !!!
 It may not work correctly for any hardware.
 Be cautious when using it as it can cause GPU / CPU overheating)
+        * On Older machines the fan controller may not work if Smart fan control is enabled in BIOS
         - ✔️ manual speed control
         - ❌ automatic speed control
         - ✔️ speed test